NoelleDeAngelo/MVP/README.md

 # WatchThis

-WatchThis is a web application that allows users to get together in private rooms in order to video chat while watching videos.
+WatchThis is a web application that allows users to get together in private rooms to video chat while watching YouTube videos.

 ## Project Status: